Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from CFT derivations

-\subsubsection{Alternative derivation in 6D}
+\subsection{Alternative derivation in 6d}

-The six-dimensional analog of Lanczos conformal gravity is given by the Lü, Pang, and Pope conformal gravity \cite{Lu:2013hx}, written in terms of the Ricci tensor and its derivatives.
-This 6D conformal gravity is exactly the holographic Weyl anomaly of \cite{Henningson:1998gx} and, after Graham and Zworski, the 6D critical $Q$-curvature.
+The six-dimensional analog of Lanczos conformal gravity is given by the L\"u--Pang--Pope conformal gravity~\cite{Lu:2013hx}, written in terms of the Ricci tensor and its derivatives.
+This 6d conformal gravity is exactly the holographic Weyl anomaly of ref.~\cite{Henningson:1998gx} and, after Graham and Zworski~\cite{Graham2003}, the 6d critical $Q$-curvature.
 It is enough to restrict attention to the term quadratic in curvature, so that, up to the Euler density, cubic in curvature terms and trivial total derivatives, we have

-After some algebraic manipulations while expanding the Ricci tensor and scalar, as expected, one obtains the very same relation as before~\footnote{This 6D relation was announced by Sen and Sinha~\cite{Sen:2014nfa}, but it contained a wrong numerical coefficient in the holographic computation of the central charge $c_3$ that spoiled the relation with $C_T$ in the journal version.
-The arXiv version 4, in turn, contains the correct result that agrees with the holographic expectation; see eqns.
-3.22 and D.29 therein.
-We are grateful to Felipe Diaz for clarification of this issue.}.
+After some algebraic manipulations and expansion of the Ricci tensor and scalar, one obtains, as expected, the very same relation as before.
+Originally, this 6d relation was announced by Sen and Sinha~\cite{Sen:2014nfa}.

-\subsubsection{Standard derivation in general even dimensions}
+\subsection{Standard derivation in general even dimensions}

 Let us now present both derivations in a generic even dimension.
 We need to expand the term quadratic in the Weyl tensor in the trace anomaly.
-Within our conventions, this corresponds, up to trivial total derivatives and higher order terms in curvature, to the term
+Within our conventions, up to trivial total derivatives and higher order terms in curvature, this corresponds to